Astrum-Project/AstralPickups/README.md

 # Features:
 - Allows pickup theft from other players
 - Makes pickups unconditionally enabled
+### With Core:
+- Drop all pickups
+- Freeze all pickup

 # Advantages:
 - Doesn't run OnUpdate